 6. Get fit on the Fourth.
 Independence Day doesn’t have to mean hot dogs, fried foods and sodas.
 Encourage your employees to stay happy AND healthy during the holiday weekend.
 Since the holiday lands on a Tuesday this year, allow your team to work from home that Monday and encourage them to take some time to work out.
 Reward employees who log four miles of any physical activity on the Fourth of July ― hiking, biking, walking and running all count.
 You can even use the holiday as a reason to get the team together in a company picnic to boost morale.
 Check out this guide to survive and thrive in your company picnic.

 7. Grow it yourself or go to the farmers market.
-Challenge employees to plant a garden and designate a day when they can share their gardening tips and great Summer recipes (like this one) with coworkers.
+Challenge employees to plant a garden and designate a day when they can share their gardening tips and great Summer recipes with coworkers.
 Promote the local farmers market for lunch to employees.

 8. Foster friendly competition, like the “Office Summer Games.”
 Put together challenges that employees can do in their office apparel.
 Activities might include wall sits, stretches, planks, broad jumps, squats, lunges, chair races (if you have a long straightaway), pushups or a steps challenge.
 Make a makeshift podium and host a ceremony to cap the day off.

 9. Stretch it out.
 Encourage your team to step away from their desk to stand and stretch.
-According to a new study, people who perform any kind of movement throughout the day are physically healthier and more content.
-Check out this short tip sheet with four moves to start the day off right.
+According to a study, people who perform any kind of movement throughout the day are physically healthier and more content.

 10. Add well-being questions to your regular 1:1 meetings.
 Take your summer 1:1s outside and use a portion of the time to check in with your employees on their well-being.
 Use our conversation cards for inspiration on how to start.